 Education AS sustainability

 According to Stephen Sterling, a renowned researcher of environmental and sustainability education, the ambitions of ESD are to foster an open mind, a willingness to shift one’s mindset, to be curious and question assumptions and values to find new ways to move towards a more sustainable world.
 However, because of our default in wanting to solve problems, Sterling identifies three narratives in talking about sustainability education.
 First, education about sustainable development, where we teach and learn about SD issues.
-Second, education for sustainable development, which focusing on problem solving.
+Second, education for sustainable development, which focuses on problem solving.
 Yet the closest to the aims of ESD is a third narrative – education as sustainable development, calling for transformative learning and holistic thinking in connection with the world and all its inhabitants.

 This implies that education should be connected to the world and take place in the world, rather than exclusively at school.
 It also means that there is not such a thing as ‘being ready for the world’ after completion of the study programme.
 For students and teachers alike, dealing with challenges in the world is ongoing, and education should stress the ability to engage with the world in a creative way, to embrace uncertainty and to reflect on and learn from what happens when trying to bring about change.
 Arjen Wals calls this the ‘capacity to disrupt’ and ‘learning from resistance to disruption’.